Goa Special Status

-Special Status for Goa is a proposal to make the state of Goa as an entity with additional powers within the Government of India.
+Special Status for Goa is an ongoing proposal, first proposed in 2008, to grant the state of Goa with additional powers within the Government of India.
 Proponents of the idea have argued that Government of Goa should be given certain powers by the Indian Government by amending Article 371I of the Constitution of India, to preserve the unique culture and history of this subregion of Konkan.
 These powers would allow the Government of Goa to enact legislation to protect the private property rights of the Goans and put restrictions on the sale of land by Goans.

 Unique culture protection

 There are actions initiated both by the Goa Government and some citizen groups to further the demand for grant of Special Status Powers.
 A delegation of the MSSG led By Adv.
 Antonio Lobo handed over a memorandum to the chief minister, Mr. Manohar Parrikar.
 A discussion over the amendment to Article 371 (i) of the Indian Constitution was deliberated upon.
 The Goa Legislative Assembly unanimously passed a resolution for Grant of Special Status and a delegation led by the chief minister of Goa met the prime minister to apprise him of the need for Special Status.
 Among the citizen groups, there was Goa Movement for Special Status led by late Mathany Saldanha and Movement for special status for Goa (MSSG).
 Adv.
 Antonio Lobo is the convenor, Mr. Prajal Sakhardande, the secretary and Mr. Antonio Alvares is the joint secretary.